 If you’re spending one day in Santorini, you’ll have to visit Oia.
-This is Santorini’s most famous village and world-renowned for its beauty.
+This is Santorini’s most famous village and is world-renowned for its beauty.
 In Oia, there are various examples of stunning Greek architecture, luxury 5-star hotels, and fantastic sunset views.

 The town is home to traditional houses, narrow streets, and delicious Greek cuisine.
 Popular attractions include the Maritime Museum, which consists of a library, parts of a Venetian fortress, and historical maritime exhibits.
-There is also a small port called Ammoudi, and you can get here by walking down 300 steps.
+There is also a small port called Ammoudi, and you can get there by walking down 300 steps.

 Once you’re down there, you can find small boats, beautiful views, and delicious seafood restaurants.
 Oia is famous for its world-class sunsets – you can see them all over Instagram – and you should hike up to the hills to catch the best views.

 The sunsets aren’t the most photographed part of Santorini; that award goes to the Blue Domed Churches.
 You can see these dotted around Oia, with the two most famous churches being Agios Spiridonas and Anastasios.

 Firstly, you can explore Pyrgos – Santorini’s former capital city.
 It is the best-kept medieval area on Santorini and has a significant place in Greece’s history.
 One of the main reasons tourists come here is the views.
 You can catch panoramic views of the coast that are truly stunning and worth the journey.